 1. Aids in digestion.

 Alpha Galactosidase helps digest complex sugar and fat.
 Without this enzyme, sugar-fat complexes can accumulate in the gut, and later in the rest of the body.
 Without enough alpha-galactosidase, the poorly digested sugar-fat can build up in the muscles and chambers of the heart, as well as the blood vessels, kidneys, and nervous system tissues.
-Moreover, alpha-galactosidase enzymes helps us break down carbohydrates, depriving bacteria of toxic, gas-producing fuel.
+Moreover, alpha-galactosidase enzymes help us break down carbohydrates, depriving bacteria of toxic, gas-producing fuel.

 2. Reduces intestinal gas.

-In a double blind study of oral alpha-galactosidase to treat dietary oligosaccharide intolerance done at the Department of Family and Preventive Medicine at the University of California, it was found that an over-the-counter oral solution of alpha-galactosidase could prevent gas and other gastrointestinal symptoms.
+In a double-blind study of oral alpha-galactosidase to treat dietary oligosaccharide intolerance done at the Department of Family and Preventive Medicine at the University of California, it was found that an over-the-counter oral solution of alpha-galactosidase could prevent gas and other gastrointestinal symptoms.
 Similarly, in a preliminary double-blind controlled trial, it was found that individuals using a supplementation with alpha-galactosidase could better digest a meal of beans than when not taking the supplement.

 3. Complex carbohydrate intolerance.

 Rather than completely giving up carbohydrates, using an alpha-galactosidase enzyme may act as a treatment for both complex carbohydrate intolerance and regular gassiness.
 This may help people suffering from gluten intolerance and other food sensitivities as alpha-amylase aids in the digestion of potato, wheat, corn, and rice starch.